 - Working with Protect Our Water, engineer Lauren Ross, produced a water balance analysis that showed Dripping Springs could accomplish 100% beneficial reuse of wastewater effluent (no discharge) by providing 700 acres for irrigation and 39 million gallons of storage.

-March 2017: SBCA and five other organizations sent a March 6th Letter to Austin City Council Members asking them to withdraw from a bad settlement proposal and continue negotiations with a goal of no discharge.
-Read the press release and February letter to Austin City Council.
+SBCA and five other organizations sent a March 6th Letter to Austin City Council Members asking them to withdraw from a bad settlement proposal and continue negotiations with a goal of no discharge.
+Read the press release and February letter to Austin City Council here.

-February 2017: City of Austin closer to settling with Dripping Springs.
+The City of Austin is closer to settling with Dripping Springs.
 Read more here.

-October 2016: SBCA and five other organizations sent a letter to Austin City Council Members asking them not to settle with Dripping Springs unless the result was no direct discharge
+SBCA and five other organizations sent a letter to Austin City Council Members asking them not to settle with Dripping Springs unless the result was no direct discharge.
+Read the letter here.

 Many of you wrote to TCEQ and your City Council Members in the fall.
 We asking for your help again.
 Please write to your Austin City Council Members again!

 Find your council member here.
 You may wish to use the message below: